 The outside rectangle commutes because the two squares commute.
-This can be checked by tracing (mentally or with a finger or pointer) the paths from G_1 to K_0 to verify that because the right square commutes, and that because the left square commutes.
+This can be checked by tracing (mentally or with a finger or pointer) the paths from G_1 to K_0 to verify that because the left square commutes.
 The verification process just described is called 'chasing the diagram'.
 Of course, one can verify the required fact by writing the equations (4.14) and (4.15) down, but those equations hide the source and target information given in Diagram (4.13) and thus provide a possibility of writing an impossible composite down.
 For many people, Diagram (4.13) is much easier to remember than equations (4.14) and (4.15).
 However, diagrams are more than informal aids; they are formally-defined mathematical objects just like automata and categories.